1903 conclave: Fourth ballot

-The afternoon tested the remaining sympathy for Rampolla, who gained a single vote, while Sarto had 24 and Gotti fell to 3.
-The precise impact of the Emperor's intervention is difficult to assess, since Rampolla continued to have strong support for several ballots.
-Yet one contemporaneous assessment held that "After calm reflection, those who had voted for Rampolla up to this time had to consider that an election against the expressed wish of the Emperor of Austria would at once place the new Pope in a most unpleasant position."
+Fifth, sixth and seventh ballot

 The fifth ballot on the morning on the fourth day (3 August) showed Sarto leading with 27, Rampolla down to 24, and Gotti at 6, with a few still scattered.
 Sarto then announced that the cardinals should vote for someone else, that he did not have what was required of a pope.
-The movement toward Sarto continued in the afternoon: Sarto 35, Rampolla 16, Gotti 7.
+The movement toward Sarto continued in the afternoon in the sixth ballot: Sarto 35, Rampolla 16, Gotti 7.
 On the morning of 4 August, on the seventh ballot, the conclave elected Sarto with 50 votes, leaving 10 for Rampolla and 2 for Gotti.

+Before he was officially announced to the crowds, a priest got an inside tip that Sarto had been elected.
+He climbed up to a spot where he could be seen by the crowd, and then open and closed two fingers to represent a pair of scissors.
+This was understood by some to mean that Sarto, which means "tailor" in Italian, had been elected.

 Sarto took the name Pius X. Following the practice of his two immediate predecessors since the 1870 invasion of Rome, Pius X gave his first Urbi et Orbi blessing on a balcony facing into St. Peter's Basilica rather than facing the crowds outside, a symbolic representation of his opposition to Italian rule of Rome and his demand for a return of the Papal States to his authority.

-End of the veto
+Veto abolished

-On 20 January 1904, less than six months after his election, Pius X issued the apostolic constitution Commissum Nobis which prohibited the exercise of the jus exclusivae.
-Where previous popes had issued rules restricting outside influence on the cardinal electors, Pius used more thorough and detailed language, prohibiting not only the assertion of the right to veto but even the expression of "a simple desire" to that effect.
+On 20 January 1904, less than six months after his election, Pius X issued the apostolic constitution Commissum Nobis, which prohibited the exercise of the jus exclusivae.
+Where previous popes had issued rules restricting outside influence on the cardinal electors, Pius X used more thorough and detailed language, prohibiting not only the assertion of the right to veto but even the expression of "a simple desire" to that effect.
 He set automatic excommunication as the penalty for violating his strictures.
 He also required conclave participants to swear an oath to abide by these rules and not allow any influence by "lay powers of any grade or order".